Worldwide Guide to Women in Leadership

 1998-2003 (†) Anna Lindh, Sweden

 Deputy Mayor of Stockholm 1991-94, Minister of Environment and Planning 1994-98.
 President of the Council of the European Union (Coundil of Ministers) 2001.
 The most popular politician in the country, she was killed while shopping by a young man of Serbian origin.
 In an interview Prime Minister Göran Persson said that he had planned stepping down in 2005 and hand over power to her.
-She was married to the former Minister Bo Holmberg, who is Governor of Södermanland, and mother of two sons b.
+She was married to the former Minister Bo Holmberg (1942-2010), who was Governor of Södermanland, and mother of two sons b.
 1991 and 1994, and lived (1957-2003).

 1998-2000 Rosario Green Macías de Heller, Mexico